yenchenlin/paper-notes/outsider_tour_of_RL_1.md

 interaction with the world.
 Reinforcement learning is the name we use for this more primitive, direct kind of trying, and Dyna is the extension of reinforcement learning to include a learned world model.

-This is very intuitive, see this [funny birds video](https://www.youtube.com/watch?v=LI92DLRdKYE) for how helpful if you think before you act :)
+This is very intuitive, see this [funny birds video](https://www.youtube.com/watch?v=LI92DLRdKYE) for how important to think before you act :)

 Finally, from the perspective of Data Science [2]: